-The Company's financial liabilities include trade payables and accruals and other payables.
+The Company's financial liabilities include trade payables and accruals, other payables and lease liabilities.

 Subsequent measurement

 The measurement of financial liabilities depends on their classification.

 After initial recognition, financial liabilities that are not carried at FVPL are subsequently measured at amortised cost using the effective interest method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the amortisation process.